StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Our motivations are simple."
 Wen stood again and began pouring out tea for everyone.
 "We wish to see the warlord removed from power.
 He has disrupted the regular flow of business to and from Lanko, and we wish to see him gone."

-"By force?", Yannhorn asked.
+"By force?"
+Yannhorn asked.
 He patted his sword.

 "If necessary, though you may have noticed that our methods are more subtle than that.
 You seek the Flame Diamond: if you can get so close to the warlord as to take it from him, then it should be no problem to also take the Lion's Staff, which has granted him so much power."
 Wen looked patiently at the party.

-"Why do you need us?", Mareak asked.
+"Why do you need us?"
+Mareak asked.
 "Apparently you have already have your entrance to the compound.
 We could do all of this without you."

 "Perahsp," Wen replied as she swirled her cup of tea.
 "Opportunities to enter the compound, however, are quite rare, and had you come a day later, it may be months before you had another opportunity like the party tonight.
 And since you have already revealed that you have no entry plan, and we can provide that, we should be aligned."